amitgirwal/ImaGen/README.md

 # ImaGen
-ImaGen web application for photo effect and tools.
+ImaGen web application for photo effect and tools. <br />
 Image Processing website to interact with primarily image-related work on web applications using Python, Django Framework and other libraries such as OpenCV etc.

 #### Quick Run Project